Erlangen: Bicycles

+Water Transport

+A canal was opened in 1843.
+In 1992, a new canal opened, creating a connection between the Black Sea and the North Sea via Danube and Rhine River.
+The old canal was turned into the A73 motorway.

 Sport

 The city's main sports club is HC Erlangen who play in the top division.
 However, they have played their home games at Arena Nürnberg since 2014 due to having no suitable venue for Bundesliga level Handball in Erlangen.

 The city also has several lower league football teams; FSV Erlangen-Bruck, BSC Erlangen and SC Eltersdorf.

 The former army barracks had a baseball diamond for use by the soldiers and their families which was kept in place after the garrison left and is now used by the Erlangen White Sox.
 The Erlangen Sharks are a local American football team that plays on an adjacent grass field also used by other parts of Spielvereinigung Erlangen to which both the Sharks and the White Sox belong.

 Notable people

 Though a small village for much of its history and now only a small city of only 100k inhabitants, Erlangen has made significant contributions to the world, primarily through its many Lutheran theologians, to its University of Erlangen-Nuremberg scholars, and the Siemens pioneers in science and technology.